gmum/gmum.r/README.md

 gmum.r
 ======
 R package for our group's models.

-For useful links check wiki.
+For more information and useful links please check wiki.

+For actual version remember to switch to the dev branch.